 A combined lecture and laboratory course covering electricity, magnetism, optics and modern physics.
 This is a calculus-based course primarily for students of engineering, science, or mathematics.
 Labs associated with this course contain experiments and exercises that reinforce the principles introduced in lecture.
 Three lecture and 1 lab hour per week.

 Political Science (PSC)

 1113 American National Government.
 (3)

-Survey of the foundations, institutions, and political aspects of American national government.
+Survey of the organizations, political aspects, and basis of national government.
 Three lecture hours per week.

 1123 American State and Local Government.
 (3)